skimicrobe/GutNetMining/README.md

 * UC_NETW_2: file with the species co-occurrence network at the level of significance less than 0.05 in UC (dataset 2)

-* KO_1: file with the long format KEGG Orthologue containing KO-IDs, Genus, Species, Sample-IDs, GroupName (Control, CD, and UC)
+* KO_1: file with the long format KEGG Orthologue containing KO-IDs, Genus, Species, Sample-IDs, GroupName (control, cd, and uc) from dataset 1

+* KO_2: file with the long format KEGG Orthologue containing KO-IDs, Genus, Species, Sample-IDs, GroupName (control, cd, and uc) from dataset 2

 A sample run using the example data.
 The level of significance level for the species co-occurrence network can be changed by the users.